Find Your Requirement

 - Measles (and Mumps for Autumn 2019 or later admits) shots or titer (Rubeola for Measles) test(s) may be obtained at your regular physicians office.

 - You may also use Student Health Services to get your immunizations, or titer test(s), or to get access to your records.
 See the Student Health Services link for details.

 - In addition, there are many pharmacies that will give out immunization shots, but check with them for pricing and availability.

 Note: Do not send original immunization records as we do not provide copies later of your immunizations.
 Also, you must send the copy in English.

 Incomplete records may cause delays in your future quarter registration process

 Please check your health form and your immunization record to be sure they are complete.
 It's helpful to put your name, date of birth and student number on all photocopies of immunization records.

 If you do not submit your immunizations prior to your second quarter registration date, a hold will be placed on your registration until we receive your documentation.

 In the event of a measles outbreak on campus, students who have not previously submitted proof of immunity to measles may be barred from classes and other campus activities until health officials determine that there is no risk of them transmitting the disease to others.

-Questions regarding immunizations should be directed to the Office of the Registrar at 253-692-4913.
+Questions regarding immunizations should be directed to Hall Health Center.